 Public institutions of supposedly liberal learning, which are increasingly alienating mainstream Americans, have no entitlement to public support.

 Reflections on a Year of President Trump

-Greg Weiner is a contributing editor of Law & Liberty.
-He is Provost and Vice President of Academic Affairs at Assumption College, where he is also associate professor of political science.
-He is a visiting scholar at the American Enterprise Institute.
+Greg Weiner is a Contributing Editor of Law & Liberty.
+He is a political scientist at Assumption University and a visiting scholar at the American Enterprise Institute.
 Weiner is the author of Old Whigs: Burke, Lincoln, and the Politics of Prudence and The Political Constitution: The Case Against Judicial Supremacy.
 He tweets at @GregWeiner1.